India, Pakistan to join China, Russia in security group

 But he added: “In (the) SCO, India and Pakistan wouldn’t be dominant powers - China and Russia would retain that title.”

 The SCO did not invite Iran to join, although it has long sought membership.
-The group says Iran can join only after reaching a deal with big powers on its nuclear program.
+The group says Iran can join only after reaching a deal with big powers on its nuclear programme.

 With the addition of Iran, the group would control around a fifth of the world’s oil and represent nearly a half of the global population.
 The BRICS account for a fifth of the world’s economic output and 40 percent of its population.